learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Known Bugs

-Visit [grep bug list](https://debbugs.gnu.org/cgi/pkgreport.cgi?package=grep) for known issues.
+Visit [grep bug list](https://debbugs.gnu.org/cgi/pkgreport.cgi?package=grep) for a list of known issues.
+See [GNU grep manual: Known Bugs](https://www.gnu.org/software/grep/manual/grep.html#Known-Bugs) for a list of backreference related bugs.

 From `man grep` under **Known Bugs** section:

 >Large repetition counts in the {n,m} construct may cause grep to use lots of memory.
 In addition, certain other obscure regular expressions require exponential time and space, and may cause grep to run out of memory.
 >Back-references are very slow, and may require exponential time.

-Here's is an [issue for certain usage of backreferences and quantifier](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26864) that was filed by yours truly.
+Here's an [issue for certain usage of backreferences and quantifier](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26864) that was filed by yours truly.

 ```bash
 $ # takes some time and results in no output